san-git/COVID-19-Data-Analysis-and-Insights/README.md

 ## Licensing, Authors, Acknowledgements

+Currently the Dataset is used from Kaggle:-https://www.kaggle.com/allen-institute-for-ai/CORD-19-research-challenge

-Dataset is from multiple sources, all the sources are list below:-
+But in future more dataset from multiple sources will be used, few sources are list below:-